2016 24 Hours of Daytona: Night

 The PMR and Change Lamborghini cars of Miller and Justin Marks, who had been dueling for the lead of GTD, collided on the entry to turn one.
 Both cars spun and the PMR car sustained heavy rear suspension and left-front toe link damage by striking the end of the pit lane barrier.
 The collision promoted Van Gisbergen's AJR Porsche to the class lead with Alex Riberas' car second.
 It prompted a 27-minute 12th caution.
 When racing resumed, Tandy returned the No. 911 Porsche to the top of GTLM and Pruett and Angelelli battled for the outright lead.
-Sven Müller moved the Frikadelli Porsche to the lead of GTD before the No. 55 Mazda's retirement from a rear value train problem with Tristan Nunez caused the 13th caution.
+Sven Müller moved the Frikadelli Porsche to the lead of GTD before the No. 55 Lola-Mazda's retirement from a rear value train problem with Tristan Nunez caused the 13th caution.
 Following 19 minutes of green flag racing, the No. 50 Highway car of Thomas Gruber stopped with suspected electrical issues requiring a 14th caution to allow the car to be extricated to the pit lane.
-Scuderia Corsa's Pier Guidi used the caution to take the GTLM class lead, and Derani overtook Pruett's No. 5 AER car to return ESM to first position before the 12-hour mark.
+Scuderia Corsa's Pier Guidi used the caution to take the GTLM class lead, and Derani overtook Pruett's No. 5 AXR car to return ESM to first position before the 12-hour mark.